 R package availability

-The shinylive web assets will statically inspect which packages are being used via renv.
+The shinylive web assets will statically inspect which packages are being used in your app.

-If you need a package that can not be found by renv, add an impossible-to-reach code within your Shiny application that has a library call to that R package.
+If your app includes a package that is not automatically discovered, you can add an impossible-to-reach code within your Shiny application that has a library call to that R package.
 For example:

 if (FALSE) {